 The Directive does not apply to:

-A standard waste acceptance procedure is laid down so as to avoid any risks:
+A standard procedure for the acceptance of waste in a landfill is laid down so as to avoid any risks, including:

 The following wastes may not be accepted in a landfill: